 Be a ports authority: If you hold onto your devices forever, and don't already know what a USB-C port is, you can probably just get whatever fits your price.
 But if you're the kind who wants faster charging, look for a brick that has PD in its name.
 The best portable chargers, at least for my money, charge devices the fastest, and use the Power Delivery (PD) standard.
 Also, their USB-C ports mean you can refuel these power banks with the same cords used to charge modern laptops.

 How we test portable chargers

 You want a charger that was put through the rigors of refuelling, so we did just that.
-With timers in hand, we kept draining an iPhone 8 Plus and a Galaxy S8, and then timed how much time it took for each power bank to refuel those phones.
-Along the way, we checked out how much of said phones were refuelled after 15, 30 and 60 minutes.
-And since those handsets are on the older side of the spectrum, and charging technologies evolve, we're getting ready for a new round of reviews and testing, even though many of these units are still popular.
+With timers in hand, we kept draining an iPhone 12, and then timed how much time it took for each power bank to refuel those phones.
+Along the way, we checked out how much of said iPhone 12 (the same one) were refuelled after 15 and 60 minutes.
+We kept that iPhone at 100% brightness the whole time.

 Our ranking also factored in the portability and designs of each model, as especially small and pocket-friendly chargers can't physically store as many mAh of battery power as their larger brethren.
 Similarly, the smaller a charger is, the less likely it has more than two ports (one for gaining a charge, the other for giving power).

 Those looking to keep their tech protected throughout each and every charge should check out our guide to the best surge protectors.